-1.1 Aims and policy scope
+1.1 Aims and Policy Scope

-- Goldwyn School believes that online safety (e-Safety) is an essential element of safeguarding students and staff in the digital world, when using technology such as computers, tablets, mobile phones or games consoles and other devices. - Goldwyn School identifies that the internet and information communication technologies are an important part of everyday life, so students must be supported to be able to learn how to develop strategies to manage and respond to risk and be empowered to build resilience online. - Goldwyn School has a duty to provide the school community with quality Internet access to raise education standards, promote achievement, support professional work of staff and enhance management functions. - Goldwyn School identifies that there is a clear duty to ensure that all students and staff are protected from potential harm online. - The purpose of Goldwyn School's online safety policy is to: - Clearly identify the key principles expected of all members of the community with regards to the safe and responsible use technology to ensure that Goldwyn School is a safe and secure environment. - Safeguard and protect all members of the Goldwyn School community online. - Raise awareness with all members of the Goldwyn School community regarding the potential risks as well as benefits of technology. - To enable all staff to work safely and responsibly, to role model positive behaviour online and be aware of the need to manage their own standards and practice when using technology. - Identify clear procedures to use when responding to online safety concerns that are known by all members of the community. - This policy applies to all staff including the governing body, the leadership team, teachers, support staff, site management team, external contractors, visitors, volunteers and other individuals who work for or provide services on behalf of the school (collectively referred to as 'staff' in this policy) as well as students and parents/carers. - This policy applies to all access to the internet and use of information communication devices, including personal devices, or where students, staff or other individuals have been provided with school issued devices for use off-site, such as a work laptops, tablets or mobile phones. - This policy must be read in conjunction with other relevant school policies including (but not limited to) safeguarding and child protection, anti-bullying, behaviour, data security, image use, Acceptable Use Policies, confidentiality, screening, searching and confiscation and relevant curriculum policies including computing, Personal Social and Health Education (PSHE), Citizenship and Sex and Relationships Education (SRE).
+- Goldwyn School believes that online safety (e-Safety) is an essential element of safeguarding students and staff in the digital world, when using technology such as computers, tablets, mobile phones or games consoles and other devices. - Goldwyn School identifies that the internet and information communication technologies are an important part of everyday life, so students must be supported to be able to learn how to develop strategies to manage and respond to risk and be empowered to build resilience online. - Goldwyn School has a duty to provide the school community with quality Internet access to raise education standards, promote achievement, support professional work of staff and enhance management functions. - Goldwyn School identifies that there is a clear duty to ensure that all students and staff are protected from potential harm online. - The purpose of Goldwyn School's online safety policy is to: - Clearly identify the key principles expected of all members of the community with regards to the safe and responsible use technology to ensure that Goldwyn School is a safe and secure environment. - Safeguard and protect all members of the Goldwyn School community online. - Raise awareness with all members of the Goldwyn School community regarding the potential risks as well as benefits of technology. - To enable all staff to work safely and responsibly, to role model positive behaviour online and be aware of the need to manage their own standards and practice when using technology. - Identify clear procedures to use when responding to online safety concerns that are known by all members of the community. - This policy applies to all staff including the governing body, the leadership team, teachers, support staff, site management team, external contractors, visitors, volunteers and other individuals who work for or provide services on behalf of the school (collectively referred to as 'staff' in this policy) as well as students and parents/carers.

+- Goldwyn School identifies that the issues classified within online safety are considerable, but can be broadly categorised into three areas of risk: - Content: being exposed to illegal, inappropriate or harmful material - Contact: being subjected to harmful online interaction with other users - Conduct: personal online behaviour that increases the likelihood of, or causes, harm. - This policy applies to all access to the internet and use of information communication devices, including personal devices, or where students, staff or other individuals have been provided with school issued devices for use off-site, such as a work laptops, tablets or mobile phones. - This policy must be read in conjunction with other relevant school policies including (but not limited to) safeguarding and child protection, anti-bullying, behaviour, data security, image use, Acceptable Use Policies, confidentiality, screening, searching and confiscation and relevant curriculum policies including computing, Personal Social and Health Education (PSHE), Citizenship and Sex and Relationships Education (SRE).

-1.2 Writing and reviewing the online safety policy
+1.2 Writing and Reviewing the Online Safety Policy